 Anti-incontinence exercises emphasize rehabilitating and strengthening the pelvic floor muscles that are critical in maintaining urinary continence.
 Pelvic floor muscles also are known as levator ani muscles because they function to levitate or elevate the pelvic organs into their proper place.
 When levator muscles weaken and fail, pelvic prolapse and stress incontinence result.
 An anatomic defect of the levator ani musculature requires physical rehabilitation.
 If aggressive physical therapy does not work, surgery is warranted.

 Pelvic floor exercises, sometimes called Kegel exercises, are a rehabilitation technique used to tighten and tone the pelvic floor muscles.
-These exercises empower the external urinary sphincter to prevent stress incontinence and build up the pelvic floor muscles to avert impending pelvic prolapse.
-In addition, Kegel exercises may be performed to eliminate urge incontinence.
+Kegel exercises may be performed to eliminate urge incontinence.
 Contraction of the external urinary sphincter induces reflex bladder relaxation.
 Pelvic floor muscle rehabilitation may be used to reprogram the urinary bladder to decrease the frequency of incontinence episodes.
-[9, 10]
+[13, 14]

 The beneficial effects of pelvic floor muscle exercises alone have been well documented in medical literature.
 Successful reduction in urinary incontinence has been reported to range from 56-95%.
 Pelvic floor exercises are effective, even after multiple anti-incontinence surgeries.